camelCaseDave/xrm-mock/README.md

 ## Example

 This example demonstrates a script with an onLoad event handler registered on a contact form.
 When invoked, it changes the `firstname` attribute's value to Bob.
+See [the Wiki](https://github.com/camelCaseDave/xrm-mock/wiki/Demo) for a visual demo.

  #### src/contact.ts
  ```typescript